 Intangible assets are measured initially at cost.
 Amounts are revalued where the fair value of the assets held by the Board can be determined by reference to an active market.
-The depreciable amount of an intangible asset is amortised over its useful life on a straight-line basis in the CIES.
+The depreciable amount of an intangible asset is amortised over its useful economic life on a straight-line basis in the CIES.
+For software, this is deemed to be five years.